 Importance of Dental Cone Beam CT Scan for Dental Implants

-Dental cone beam CT technology, in the present, is a required stage for implantation.
+Dental cone beam CT technology, at present, is a required stage for implantation.
 Correct diagnosis of the teeth and jaws, as well as the creation of 3D models and the conduct of accurate calculations, provide important information for implantation and prosthetics of the teeth.

 3D scanning allows the dentist to study in detail the areas of interest from any angle, in any plane.
 This makes it possible to look into any layer of tissues, making a kind of virtual cut, without having to live patiently with unnecessary traumatic procedures.